AndreaN33/EECS301-Lab2/Lab2-Guide/HDL-StarterGuide.md

 end rtl;
 ```

+### Module Ports

+Every module has a well defined list of input and output signals.
+This simplifies the design, testing, and reuse of modules.
+Port signals can be input, output, or bidirectional (although bidirectional signals are normally only used on the top-level module).
+Ports can be either single-wire or multi-wire bus signals (VHDL allows additional types to be used).

+Port definitions are useful in both top-down and bottom-up development.
+A top-level design can define black-box modules whose functionality will be filled in later, or for a bottom-up design, the lowest level modules can be defined first then build up to create the larger system.
+In either methodology, unit-testing can be done on a per module basis to help ensure the overall design quality.

 In both example implementations, the **Port** definition specifies three input signals (a, b, and c) and one output signal (z).
-The VHDL module requires more boilerplate syntax but the two are very similar in the end.
+The VHDL module requires more boilerplate syntax but the two modules are functionally equivalent and the underlying structure of the port definition is similar.

 **NOTE:** Verilog allows some flexibility in the way modules are defined and many Verilog reference books do not structure the module definition as shown here.
 This is unfortunate because their examples are usually less straight-forward and make seeing the similarity between the two languages harder.